demarcod1/librarianz-scripts/README.md

       * 2 - Archive this chart (move it to `Digital LibraryArchives/Chart Data` directory

 #### Notes
-This script will automatically update all shortcuts and references in the Separated Sibelius Files/Section Parts directories
+1. This script will automatically update all shortcuts and references in the Separated Sibelius Files/Section Parts directories
+   1. If the chart is being moved to the archive, a new subdirectory called `Shortcuts` will be created to store the shortcuts
+   2. If the chart is being moved from the archive back into the main library, the shortcuts will be re-added, and the `Shortcuts` folder will be removed
+2. Once a chart has been moved to the archive, it can be found in the `Archive/Chart Data` directory.
+From there, it can be safely manipulated or deleted without affecting the live DigitalLibrary

 ## Redvest Script
 This script will create a folder containing the parts and audio/video files for a set of songs that are to be rehearsed in redvest.
 This was designed for the virtual format, but may prove useful later on.